walkieq/RNN_HLS/README.md

 This repository includes the LSTM template and a few examples in Vivado HLS.
 These examples are tested using **Vivado HLS 2019.02**.
 We are still work on more examples which will be released later.
 If you find any issue, please ping me an email.

-This work proposes II balancing for a coarse-grained pipelined architecture to enable fast multi-layer LSTM inference running on FPGAs.

 ## Citation
 If you find the LSTM template and these exmaples useful, please cite our paper: